ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 Published by: ACTS International

-To receive the email edition of Weekend Encounter without charge enter your e-mail address in the box below and press the Submit button.
+To receive the email edition of Weekend Encounter without charge click on the Subscribe button.

 Thought for the week: "Never does the human soul appear so strong and noble as when it forgoes revenge and dares to forgive an injury." – E. H. Chapin